Master of Magic: Legacy

 Further prospects of a sequel surfaced with the announcement that companies Quicksilver Software and Stardock had obtained the rights to undertake such a venture.
 These companies were unable to reach an accord with Atari, who had negotiated complete control of marketing the property.
 Game Informer reported in 2007 that Stardock aimed to release a remake of Master of Magic in 2009.
 However, a Stardock employee, Aaron Rister, clarified in the company's own forums that Game Informer was a mistaken reference to a 2010 game Elemental: War of Magic.

 In April 2013, Wastelands Interactive launched a successful Kickstarter bid to fund the game Worlds of Magic which is meant as a spiritual successor to Master of Magic, and designer George Edward Purdy who worked on Master of Orion and Master of Magic joined the team.
 Worlds of Magic officially launched at retail outlets and on Steam according to the gaming news site, Gamasutra on March 19, 2015.
 Sometimes also known as Worlds of Magic: Planar Conquest, was released for a number other platforms over the next few years, to mixed reviews.

 In February 2020, an expansion pack was released as downloadable content titled Master of Magic: Caster of Magic.
 It started development as a user-made mod.

-A remake to Master of Magic was announced in May 2021 and released in December 2022.
+A remake to Master of Magic by MuHa Games was announced in August 2019 and released under the same title in December 2022.
 It received generally positive reviews.